Cairns

 My Australian holiday started with a week in Far North Queensland (FNQ for short.)
 The flight from Singapore landed at Brisbane first, and then flew up the coast in the early dawn to Cairns.
 Unearthly views from the air of the green splashes of the Great Barrier Reef.

 The day I arrived I did a half-day tour to Green Island.
 Green Island is an island on the Great Barrier Reef accessible by a half-day tour from Cairns.
 We went there by catamaran which had engine problems at one point.
-Crew member Chelsea snapped away then wanted to sell the results.
+Young crew member Chelsea snapped away then wanted to sell the results.
 There's coconut trees on Green Island planted for the benefit of marooned sailors.
-A highlight of the trip was a 'cruise' on a semi-submersible to see the coral and fish.
+A highlight of the trip was a 'cruise' on a semi-submersible to see the coral reef with sea cucumbers (vacuum cleaners of the sea) and fish (many designs and colours).
+Sensation of being in danger of hitting the coral reef!
+Saw turtles lazily flapping.
+Beautiful sites on Green Island but got panicked and thought of being left behind so scurried back.

 Mynahs